Cordeval/fari-app/docs/fari-wiki.md

 Fari uses [Lokalise](https://lokalise.com/) to help with localization.

-If you are interested in contributing to Fari's in a significant way, contact [RPDeshaies on Discord](https://discord.com/invite/vMAJFjUraA) to see about becoming an official Fari Translator.
+If you are interested in contributing to Fari in a significant way, contact [RPDeshaies on Discord](https://discord.com/invite/vMAJFjUraA) to see about becoming an official Fari Translator.

 Otherwise, take a look at the other options for translating Fari programmatically.